 Then, late in 2017 and into spring 2020, we worked with a few other beekeepers to execute a grant project with the Tennessee Department of Agriculture’s USDA Specialty Crop Block Grant.
 This project called, Sentinel Apiary Monitoring to Increase Honey Production is reported on this link.

 National Bee Health

-In addition to making a positive effect on the local level, Michaela’s primary career is to support national initiatives to improve bee health.
+In addition to making a positive effect on the local level, Mikayla’s primary career is to support national initiatives to improve bee health.
 The Bee Informed Partnership works with beekeepers that may own just a few colonies, to beekeepers with tens of thousands of colonies.
 This project collects large amounts of data on colony health and beekeepers practices effects on colony health.
-Michaela manages the web-based database programming needs of this project to efficiently organize, analyze, and report back to beekeepers.
+Mikayla manages the web-based database programming needs of this project to efficiently organize, analyze, and report back to beekeepers.
 These database reports give interpreted information back to beekeepers about anything from pesticide levels, colony strength, pest and disease levels, molecular analysis of virus levels, colony losses, and possible management effects on these measures.
-Michaela got into this work through her career in Information Technology at the University of Tennessee after gaining a Masters’ degree in Entomology, again studying the health of bees in the local environment, thesis linked here.
+Mikayla got into this work through her career in Information Technology at the University of Tennessee after gaining a Masters’ degree in Entomology, again studying the health of bees in the local environment, thesis linked here.

 Rosecomb Apiaries is committed to caring for the bees that sustain your world.